aistairc/Unlabeled_STM/README.md

 # Unlabeled_STM

-This sample scripts are described in the paper "Subject-transfer framework with unlabeled data based on multiple distance measures for surface electromyogram pattern recognition" submitted to <i>XXXX</i>.<br />
+This sample scripts are described in the paper "Subject-transfer framework with unlabeled data based on multiple distance measures for surface electromyogram pattern recognition" accepeted to <i>Biomedical Signal Processing and Control</i>.<br />

 __\<Description\>__<br />
 After changing information about your directories in main_script.m (lines 6 and 8), downloading original STM algorithm (calculate_A_b.m, find_target.m, supervised_STM.m), getxxfeat.m, and installing LIBSVM package, you can use this codes.<br />